ManticoreGamesInc/platform-documentation/src/references/data_tables.md

 # Data Tables

-Creators can create **Data Tables** that contain data in tabular form that contains rows and columns which can be access from a Lua script.
-Think of a data table as a list where each item is also a list.
+Creators can create **Data Tables** that contain data in tabular form that contains rows and columns.
+A data table is a list where each item is also a list.
 For example, a player's inventory that has items, and each item has a name, description, quantity, and icon.

-## Overview

 ## Creating a Data Table